 Ex.
 20:13 Thou shalt not kill.

-The next command is not to murder.
-I think this is the taking of life with deliberate intent.
-God is the giver of life and the only authority for the taking of life.
-God breathed His breath to give life to Adam and Eve.
-Each breath we take is a reminder of our Creator.
+The next command forbids murder, the taking of life with deliberate intent.
+God is the giver of life and the only One with the authority to end a life.
+God breathed life into Adam and Eve.
+Each breath we take should remind us of our Creator.
 Only He has the authority to remove the breath of life.
 If we choose to disobey, again we are rejecting God's authority.
-By the way, you can be a murderer without being the actual perpetrator of the act—i.e., David and Uriah (2Samuel 11).
+By the way, you can be a murderer without being the actual perpetrator of the act—e.g., David and Uriah (2Samuel 11).